Academics

 Learning to Love What We Ought to Love

-In Logic School (middle school or 7th and 8th Grades) and Rhetoric School (high school or 9th-12th Grades), students deepen their pursuit of wisdom and virtue as they learn through a classical curriculum that emphasizes truth, goodness, and beauty.
+In Logic School (middle school or 7th-8th Grades) and Rhetoric School (high school or 9th-12th Grades), students deepen their pursuit of wisdom and virtue as they learn through a classical curriculum that emphasizes truth, goodness, and beauty.

 With the goal of the Providence Portrait of a Graduate in mind, here are a few academic highlights: